 *This post contains affiliate links, see my disclosure policy for more information.*

 - what time of day is your child most alert, but not too active – not when they are falling asleep

-Some of our favorite beginner books are:
+Some of our favorite beginner books for kids are:

-The Berenstain Bears book tend to be a little long with a lot words to read, but these I Can Read books are shortened versions of the popular books, one or two sentences per page, with larger print.
+The Berenstain Bears book tend to be a little long with a lot words to read, but these I Can Read beginner books are shortened versions of the popular books, one or two sentences per page, with larger print.
 With 12 different books in the set.
 There are also Berenstain Bears I Can Read level 1 books.

 Personally we love these book sets, they have each have one book based on a specific sound.
-Really repeative.
+Really repetitive.
 They are also great for building confidence in reading for those who struggle.
 We have also found some more of these great I Can Read Books: